 One clear manifestation of the process of European integration is the wide range of areas where the Member States have taken a deliberate decision to pursue common policies.
 In each case there is a specific set of objectives, the origins of which can be traced, at least in a formal sense, to the provisions in the Treaties.
 These policies include those specifically targeted on improving cohesion, which are the subject of detailed analysis in chapter 5.
 The other policies - which are examined in this chapter - have other objectives, though in some cases, such as the trans-European network programmes, they include explicit reference to cohesion.
-But even where cohesion is not explicitly part of the objectives, to be affected differentially.
+But even where cohesion is not explicitly part of the objectives, different regions and social groups tend, nevertheless, to be affected differentially.